olofk/corescore/README.md

        fusesoc core show corescore

-5. Build one of the supported targets (at this time only cyc1000 is supported)
+5. Build one of the supported targets (cyc1000 is one of the currently supported cores)

        fusesoc run --target=cyc1000 corescore